timothybrown/BSEC-Conduit/readme.md

   and we'll take care of the rest!
 See the revision information of BSECLibrary for more information.
   - Added an `install.py` script to take care of setting up the Systemd service, downloading the BSEC source and so on.
-This is in preperation for release.
+This is in preparation for release.
 - v0.3.1: 2018.11.07
   - Public Release
+- v0.3.2: 2018.11.08
+  - Moved config options out of the BSEC-Conduit script and into an INI file.
+  This should make things easier to configure.
+  - Cleaned up and added some comments.
+  - Made some small changes to `installer.py`.

 # BSECLibrary
 Uses the Bosch BSEC sensor fusion library to retrieve and process data from a BME680 sensor.